rarbuthnot/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Professional Scrum Master I
 ---
-Russ Arbuthnot is a director of innovation at a global marketing services company with over 20 years of experience in engineering and technology.
-He is a lucky husband and father of two (one girl, one boy) and makes his home in Metro Detroit.
-His interests include agile software development, technical product management, programming, and coffee.
+I’m a Technical Director with over 20 years of experience who believes that great teams make great products!
+I can help your organization go from chaotic to controlled without losing its entrepreneurial spirit.
+I am a lucky husband and father of two (a girl and a boy), living and working from home in Metro Detroit.